 Two years in the early 80’s spent programming new music and live performance at the Midland Group Arts Centre in Nottingham brought him into contact with the work of many experimental live art, theatre and dance companies and he subsequently worked collaboratively for several visual theatre companies writing scores for the seminal A Place in Europe (1983) for Impact Theatre Cooperative, large-scale site-specific works for Lumiere & Son Theatre Company and several collaborations with director Pete Brooks with Insomniac Productions and more recently imitating the dog theatre company.

 Commissions include music for the Balanescu Quartet, Tim Brady, a chamber opera for the Royal Opera House, and a Nocturne for BBC Radio 3.
-He has also written works for the harpsichordist Jane Chapman, the keyboard duo Keynote+, and several vocal works for singer Melanie Pappenheim.
-Current projects include an ongoing series of music theatre works under the collective title Against Oblivion.
+He also wrote written works for the harpsichordist Jane Chapman, the keyboard duo Keynote+, and several vocal works for singer Melanie Pappenheim.
+Last projects included an ongoing series of music theatre works under the collective title Against Oblivion.
 Part 1 was premiered at Toynbee Studios, London in March 2007 directed by Emma Bernard, Part 2 at the 2009 Tête à Tête Opera Festival at Riverside Studios, and Part 3 created with the Sicilian Improvisers Orchestra, was premiered at the Teatro Garibaldi, Palermo in April 2014.
 Endings, a series of settings of the ends of works of literature and other pieces concerning endings of various kinds, created in a collaboration between Regular Music II and electronic composer Kaffe Matthews was premiered at the Southbank Centre London in May 2012.